 Furthermore, because protein supplements are processed to be highly bioavailable they're typically digested faster than real food protein sources.
 This allows you to consume a protein source almost immediately before, during, or after your workout without gastrointestinal distress.

 There is typically a significant difference between preparation times for protein supplement and real food sources.
-With protein supplements you typically only have to scoop a powder in to a liquid and shake or mix, peel back the foil of a protein bar, or open the lid of an RTD.
-Real foods typically require processing of some form, whether it's boiling, grilling, poaching, microwaving, frying, etc
+With protein supplements, you typically only have to scoop powder into a liquid and shake or mix, peel back the foil of a protein bar, or open the lid of an RTD.
+Real foods typically require the processing of some form, whether it's boiling, grilling, poaching, microwaving, frying, etc

 Even raw protein sources like nuts require extraction from the shell.
 This processing takes up your time, energy and resources, which you may pay a premium for when you consume a protein supplement.